 - Around 1/3 are short story problems, in which you must apply the knowledge you’ve gained in your pre-licensing course to reason through a practical situation

-You must score 70 on both sections, as the scores for each section will not be averaged.
 You will receive a score report immediately after completing the exam indicating whether you passed or failed.
 If you pass you’ll receive a letter that provides you with a performance summary.
 Note that it will not provide detailed information about which questions you answered correctly or incorrectly.

 No, questions and topics are randomly scrambled.
 Our students have never reported this to be a problem.